 Paramedics are highly trained medical professionals who typically work full-time in a physically strenuous, stressful job that frequently involves quick thinking in sometimes life-or-death situations.
 They respond to emergency calls, perform medical services, and transport patients to medical facilities.

-- At least 18 years of age with high school diploma or GED® certificate
+- 18+ years of age with high school diploma or GED®

 - One year experience as an EMT and 150 calls as an aide